scalacenter/scalajs-bundler/doc/src/site/motivation.md

 the npm world.
 At some point, the npm build writes files consumed by the Scala application.

-Typically, the npm build defines npm dependencies and bundles them into a single .js file suitable for Web browser consumption and that the Scala.js program can depend on (e.g. using `jsDependencies`).
+Typically, the npm build defines npm dependencies and bundles them into a single .js file suitable for web browser consumption and that the Scala.js program can depend on (e.g. using `jsDependencies`).

 This approach works well and allows developers to use whatever tools they want to process